Nexmo/nexmo-developer/_tutorials/en/voice-api/ivr-node/try-it-yourself.md

 vercel .
 ```

 Once it's running, call your Nexmo voice number and follow the instructions!
-The code receives webhooks to `/event` as the call is started, ringing, etc. When the system answers the call, a webhook comes in to `/answer` and the code responds with some text-to-speech and then waits for user input.
-The user's input then arrives by webhook to `/search` and again the code responds with some text-to-speech.
+Call events such as `started`, `ringing`, `completed` and so on are sent as requests to your `/event` webhook.
+When the system answers the call, a request is sent to your `/answer` webhook and the code responds with some text-to-speech and then waits for user input.
+The dial tone that the user entered is sent as a request  to your `/search` webhook and again the code responds with some text-to-speech.

 Now you've seen it in action, you may be curious to know how the various elements work.
 Read on for a full walkthrough of our node.js code and how it manages the flow of the call...